thoughtspot/thoughtspot.github.io/_admin/manage-jobs/about-scheduled-pinboards.md

 {% include content/liveboards-announcement.md %}

-The **Jobs Management** page found on the **Admin** section in the ThoughtSpot web application allows you to create and manage jobs, namely scheduled Liveboards.
+The **Jobs Management** page, found in the **Data > Usage > Jobs Management** section in the ThoughtSpot web application, allows you to create and manage jobs, namely scheduled Liveboards.
 Scheduled Liveboards should help with preparing for recurrent meetings, when reviewing the same Liveboard is necessary.
 They should also be useful when you have metrics you want to monitor at a consistent interval, like daily or monthly sales targets.

 You can get Liveboards emailed to you on a regular basis and do analysis offline.
 This introduces an additional format for you to consume and share Liveboards with others, including those who don’t have a ThoughtSpot account.